54 of 229 Rajya Sabha MPs have declared pending criminal cases against them

 Financial:

 The average of assets per Rajya Sabha MP is Rs.
 62.67 crores.
-Among the major parties, the average assets per MP for 77 BJP Rajya Sabha MPs analysed is Rs 27.74 crores, 40 INC Rajya Sabha MPs have average assets of Rs 38.96 crores , 13 AITC Rajya Sabha MPs have average assets worth Rs.
+Among the major parties, the average assets per MP for 77 BJP Rajya Sabha MPs analysed is Rs 27.74 crores, 40 INC Rajya Sabha MPs have average assets of Rs 38.96 crores, 13 AITC Rajya Sabha MPs have average assets worth Rs.
 3.46 crores and 9 AIADMK Rajya Sabha MPs have average assets of Rs.
 12.40 crores.

 Other details:

-4 (2%) Rajya Sabha MPs have declared their age to be between 31 and 40 years while, 117 (51%) Rajya Sabha MPs have declared their age to be between 41 and 60 years.
+4 (2 per cent) Rajya Sabha MPs have declared their age to be between 31 and 40 years while 117 (51 per cent) Rajya Sabha MPs have declared their age to be between 41 and 60 years.

-There are 105(46%) Rajya Sabha MPs who have declared their age to be between 61 to 80 years.
+There are 105(46 per cent) Rajya Sabha MPs who have declared their age to be between 61 to 80 years.
 There are 3 Rajya Sabha MPs who have declared their age to be above 80 years.

 ·

-149 (65%) Rajya Sabha MPs elected for the first time.
-41(18%) MPs elected for the second time.
-21(9%) MPs elected for the third time.
-10(4%) MPs elected for the fourth time while 6 (3%) Rajya Sabha MPs elected for the fifth time in the House.
+149 (65 per cent) Rajya Sabha MPs elected for the first time.
+41(18 per cent) MPs elected for the second time.
+21(9 per cent) MPs elected for the third time.
+10(4 per cent) MPs elected for the fourth time while 6 (3 per cent) Rajya Sabha MPs elected for the fifth time in the House.
 One MP each elected for the sixth time and seventh time.